a multimedia opera for voices, instrumental ensemble, computer sound, interactive media, video, dance/movement art and theatrical staging.

 IV: Imaq (ocean)

 V: Kaliq (light)

 The work opens with a musical Kelek, an “inviting in” ceremony.
 Musicians and dancers move around the hall, inviting audience members to play small bells.
-In Kuik, a character called “Kala Alak” tells the story of the river and performs with a unique pair of oversized wooden hands containing imbedded circuitry that turns the hands into a computer controller.
+In Kuik, a character called “Kala Alak” sings the story of the river and performs with a unique pair of oversized wooden hands containing imbedded circuitry that turns the hands into a computer controller.
 The soprano voice part, “Sook,” portrays the spirit of the river, singing place names to build a map of the river from interwoven cultures.